ozdemirburak/morse-code-translator/README.md

 const japanese = morse.encode('NEWS', { priority: 10, dash: '－', dot: '・', separator: '　' }); // －・　・　・－－　・・・
 const characters = morse.characters({ dash: '–', dot: '•' }); // {'1': {'A': '•–', ...}, ..., '11': {'ㄱ': '•–••', ...}}
 const arabicAudio = morse.audio('البراق', { // generates the Morse .- .-.. -... .-. .- --.- then generates the audio from it
+  wpm: 18, // sets the wpm based on the Paris method, note that setting this will override and set the unit and fwUnits accordingly
   unit: 0.1, // period of one unit, in seconds, 1.2 / c where c is speed of transmission, in words per minute
   fwUnit: 0.1, // period of one Farnsworth unit to control intercharacter and interword gaps
+  volume: 100, // the volume in percent (0-100)
   oscillator: {
     type: 'sine', // sine, square, sawtooth, triangle
     frequency: 500,  // value in hertz